AI-Community-SBU/AI-SBU/README.md

 When we are hosting our website on GitHub pages, GitHub automatically looks for a file called 'index.html' to build the website with.
 However, we don't want to code everything in one file because that would be anarchy.
 So, we use our 'index.html' file as a wrapper for the website.
 If you look closely, you'll see there is a link to a script called 'main.tsx' in this file, so when GitHub finds this 'index.html' file, it gets redirected to the 'main.tsx' file which holds our website.
 Do not change any code here unless you know for certain what you are doing.

 ### main.tsx
 So, our website gets redirected to this file which is then used to build our website.
 Most of the code you'll see is fancy React stuff, but the important part is that the <App/> is what the entire website is being built with.
 For example, a p-tag outputs text.
-Well, this <App/> tag outputs our whole website.
+Well, this App tag outputs our whole website.
 All of the code in the entire repository is meant to build this tag which is then used to build our website.
 If you think about it, the 'main.tsx' file could also be perceived as a wrapper.

 ### App.tsx
-OK, I've described earlier how this file makes a tag called <App/> which holds our entire website.
+OK, I've described earlier how this file makes a tag called App which holds our entire website.
 However, if you look at the code inside here, it's very empty.
 That is because whatever you add here will show up on every single page of the website.
 For example, on every page, you'll see a Navbar and a Footer.
 So, how do we see each page?
 Well, that's all done by the Navbar tag.

 ### Navbar
 If you go to the components folder, you'll find a folder containing the HTML code for the Navbar and the CSS styling that goes along with it.
 The Navbar, upon clicking a button within it, will show the corresponding page.
 Details of how to add or remove pages can be found in the comments in this file.

+Likewise, there is an important file called '404.html' and some extra code in the index.html file that you may not in other react projects.
+This is to handle a unique error that comes with using BrowserRouter when creating navigation bars in React where you are unable to reload pages on the deployed website.
+Unless you know what you're doing, it's best to not touch these files.

 ### 'pages' Folder
 Each .tsx file you see is coded to make a new tag.
-For example, the Navbar.tsx file has the code to make the <Navbar/> tag.
+For example, the Navbar.tsx file has the code to make the Navbar tag.
 The 'pages' folder contains code for the tags for each page.
-So, the code in the 'Home.tsx' file contains the code for the <Home/> tag.
+So, the code in the 'Home.tsx' file contains the code for the Home tag.

 ### 'components' Folder
 Along with files to create the tags for each page of the website, we also have files that create mini parts of each page.
 For example, the homepage has a section with a title and a short paragraph to the side of it.
 These sections are also tags that are coded in the 'TextSection.tsx' file.
 That is what this folder contains.
 This folder contains mini parts that can be used in any page and acts as the building blocks to make a webpage.

 ### 'assets' Folder
 As you know, the website relies on many graphics.
 The assets folder stores these videos and images and organization them depending on where each file will be used.
-When adding files, make sure to add them to the correct location to keep things organized!
+You may also notice that there are two assets folders, one within the 'src' folder and another within the 'public' folder.
+This is most likely temporary and the main take-away is that when you are adding new media, you MUST add them to the 'public' folder as these are the files that Github Pages uses when building the site.
+You can see this in action if you go to 'gh-pages' branch in the repository.

+Also, when writing paths to the media files in your code, ensure that all image paths begin with some number of dots (e.g. '.', '..', '...', etc).
+Then, type '/assets/' followed by where the file is located in the assets folder.
+This is because when Github is deploying the site, it stores your images in a seperate branch which only has the assets folder, so if your file has something like '/src/assets/backgrounds/filename.filetype', Github has no idea what 'src' is so the file never gets found or loaded.
+However, if you start the paths with 'assets', Github knows exactly where it is.

 ## Updating Events, Photos, Articles, and E-Board Information
 You will be responsible for keeping the website up-to-date on any events or resources we offer.
 The code has already been optimized to make updating as easy as possible with little to no copying and pasting.
 To make day-to-day changes, go to the Constants.tsx file.
 This should be located in the src folder.
 The Constants file should already have comments detailing how to update each topic.
+One special case, however, is any media that will go on the Home page.
+When you are writing the paths to medias that go on the homepage, ensure that every path begins with '/AI-SBU/', followed by '/assets/'.
+Otherwise, images on the homepage will not load once deployed to Github Pages.

 The main takeaway from reading this is to understand that everyday changes are made through the Constants.tsx file.
 You do not need to worry about changing any CSS or HTML unless you want to update the design of the website.